Menu

 Meeting Time & Location:

-• 8:30 AM Monday, July 14th at the Mill Creek Sports Park for a 9:00 AM roll out.
+• 8:30 AM Monday, July 13th at the Mill Creek Sports Park for a 9:00 AM roll out.

 • Cars cannot be parked at the Sports Park for the duration of this tour.
+We can arrange to meet up along the route.

-• We expect to return Friday, July 18th by 5 PM.
+• We expect to return Friday, July 17th, by 5 PM.

 Register: